mdcoxe/explodingkittens/project-worksheet.md

 	- was able to make cards appear on the DOM, take turns, draw a card, and discard a card.
 	- Created a bug with chooseCard function...does it's job correctly but now it breaks the overlay function that removed cards from the DOM to prep for the next turn
 	- adjusted schedule
-- Day 4 -
+- Day 4 - Completed
 	- Complete choose card function and track down the bug
 	- Finish building out the basic game functions
+	- Able to make shuffle card and skip card work
+-Day 5 -
-	- start adding in the card functions
+	- add in attach card
+	- Make defuse and exploding kitten functional

 ## Project Description